astrivant/polyad/docs/proposals/decision-gates.md

 client submission support in `pkg/client`; an authoring package must not require installing the operator.

-Illustrative Python syntax for the later authoring layer, **not an available API**:
+Proposed Python syntax for the later authoring layer:

 ```python
 program = DecisionProgram("batch-release")